-We present a Consensus algorithm using short messages of $\cO(\log n)$ bit size.
-Algorithm \textsc{Fast-Consensus} presented in Section~\ref{sec:fast-consensus}, which also employs messages of $\cO(\log n)$ bit size, relies on an upper bound on stretch $\Lambda$ that is a part of code, and if the actual stretch in an execution goes beyond $\Lambda$ then algorithm \textsc{Fast-Consensus} may not be correct.
-We assume in this section that nodes rely on minimal knowledge only and the given algorithm is correct for arbitrary link-failure patterns and the resulting stretches.
-The algorithm terminates in at most $n$ rounds, while the number of nodes~$n$ is not known; we assume throughout this Section that $n>1$.
-The running time is asymptotically optimal, by Corollary~\ref{cor:n-half} in Section~\ref{sec:fast-consensus}.
+We present a general disconnected-agreement algorithm using short messages of $\cO(\log n)$ bits.
+Algorithm \textsc{Fast-Agreement} presented in Section~\ref{sec:fast-agreement}, which also employs messages of $\cO(\log n)$ bits, relies on an upper bound on stretch $\Lambda$ that is a part of code, and if the actual stretch in an execution goes beyond $\Lambda$ then an execution of algorithm \textsc{Fast-Agreement} may not be correct.
+We assume in this section that nodes rely on minimal knowledge only and the given algorithm is correct for arbitrary patterns of link failures and the resulting stretches.
+The algorithm terminates in at most $n$ rounds, while the number of nodes~$n$ is not known.
+The running time is asymptotically optimal in case there are no failures, by Corollary~\ref{cor:n-half} in Section~\ref{sec:fast-agreement}.